| ||DOS/OEM Character Set Support|

 typically use a different character set than do DOS programs, or

-programs that run in a Win32 console environment.
+programs that run in a Windows Console environment.
 The DOS character

 set is known as the DOS/OEM character set, and includes various line